 If you knowingly deposit a fake check, it can be considered fraud.
 This can result in relatively minor consequences in the beginning, but depositing fake checks can quickly rack up not only federal fines but jail time as well.

 Most banks will verify a check within 2-5 business days.
-If the check deposited is from the same bank, it’s easier for them to verify funds.
-Otherwise, they have to communicate with one another to ensure the appropriate funds are available.
+If the check deposited is from the same bank, it’s easier for them to verify sufficient funds.
+Otherwise, they have to communicate with one another to ensure the appropriate funds are available via verification services.

 It typically only takes a bank a few minutes to verify a check, if they agree to it.
 However, if the check you deposited is for more than $5,000, it can take longer for the bank to verify funds and make them available to you.
 This can be true even for checks from the same bank.

 Banks will typically hire and train an employee to detect fake checks.
-It may take them several years to gain enough experience to spot a fake check right away, although close inspection can easily determine if a check is fake or not.
+It may take them several years to gain enough experience in the check verification process to spot a fake check right away, although close inspection can easily determine if a check is fake or not.

 If you receive a check in payment, you can try calling the bank from which the check was written.
 This will allow you to verify if (a) that person has an account and (b) if they have funds available to fulfill your check.